Russia prepares to invest wealth fund in banks

 The NWF is designated to support the pension system but has recently become an important source of emergency financing for companies impacted by Western sanctions imposed over Russia’s actions in Ukraine.
 The sanctions restrict access to international capital markets for major banks and companies.

-The amendments would allow up to 20 percent of the Fund, or a maximum of 709 billion rubles ($15 billion), to be invested in subordinated debt of banks that finance priority investment projects defined by the government’s program to 2018.
+The amendments would allow up to 20 percent of the Fund, or a maximum of 709 billion roubles ($15 billion), to be invested in subordinated debt of banks that finance priority investment projects defined by the government’s programme to 2018.

-Eligible banks would need to have been involved in at least 10 qualifying investment projects over the last three years, a clause that is likely to favor major state banks.
+Eligible banks would need to have been involved in at least 10 qualifying investment projects over the last three years, a clause that is likely to favour major state banks.

 Recent months have seen intense debate over how to invest the NWF, a resource that enables the state to finance needy projects without drawing on the cash-strapped federal budget.